Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - VideoPress: introduce VideoPress block currently in beta status.

 #### Improved compatibility
-- Connection: update connection banner to use updated Emerald stylying.
+- Connection: update connection banner to use updated Emerald styling.
 - VideoPress: update non-iframe player to latest version for sites using the `jetpack_videopress_player_use_iframe` filter.

 #### Bug fixes